rcjwills/pattern-biases/README.md

 # Pattern Biases

-All code used for Wills et al. (2022, submitted to Geophysical Research Letters).
+Code and preprocessed data for the analysis in Wills et al. (2022, Geophysical Research Letters).
 Code in the home directory generates the main text figures.
 Subdirectories include needed functions and pre-processing scripts.

-Note that these scripts rely heavily on loading pre-processed data.
-See the preprocessing folder to get started in processing data from climate model data archive (with one file per ensemble member).
-All preprocessed data needed to generate the figures in Wills et al. (2022) will be published on Zenodo and linked here upon acceptance of the paper.
+Note that these scripts rely heavily on loading pre-processed data, which can be downloaded from https://doi.org/10.5281/zenodo.6998934.
+See the preprocessing folder to get see how the processed data was generated from a climate model data archive (with one file per ensemble member).